-A crucial factor in relation to this Imperial crisis was the ascendancy of the Marathas in the Deccan, which at the outset, was independent of the Mughals.
-Clashes between their leader Shivaji (1630-80) and the Mughals who during this period were expanding further in the South were extended to Gujarat.
-Gujarat became an obvious target in situations of clashes between the Mughals and the Marathas in the Deccan on account of its prosperity and geographical contiguity to the Deccan.
+A significant development in relation to the Imperial crisis was the ascendancy of the Marathas in the Deccan, which at the outset, was independent of the Mughals, and the clashes between their leader Shivaji (1630-80) and the Mughals who during this period were expanding further in the South.
+Gujarat, besides being the prosperous Mughal province, was contiguous to the Deccan and this made it a target in situations of clashes between the Mughals and the Marathas in the Deccan.
 By the time Shivaji died in 1680, the Maratha Kingdom was placed on a firm footing.
-However, the Maratha polity experienced significant shifts and challenges after 1680.
-While there were succession disputes and factionalism in the Maratha camp, the Mughals remained persistent in the Deccan which resulted in continued clashes between both.
+However, this polity experienced significant shifts and challenges after 1680.
+While there were succession disputes and factionalism in the Maratha camp, the Mughals remained persistent in the Deccan which resulted in continued clashes between them.
 In these uncertain circumstances, individual ambitions within the different components of Maratha polity were on an increase.
 A growing tendency among the Maratha sardars or commanders was to initiate independent action which mainly involved plundering raids in the Mughal territories, initially within the Deccan and subsequently beyond.
-The rapid weakening in the power and position of the Emperor after the death of Aurangzeb in 1707 and the conflict between different factions at the Imperial court gave the Maratha opportunities to expand.
-Gujarat too had to bear the brunt of their expansion.

-It is significant that during the course of the first half of the eighteenth century the Marathas steadily became the focal point of power relations whose assistance was paradoxically sought both, by the Emperor and the numerous disgruntled and ambitious elements within the Mughal bureaucracy who were aspiring for autonomy and independence.
+The rapid decline of the Imperial authority after the death of Aurangzeb in 1707 and the conflict between different factions at the Imperial court gave the Maratha opportunities to expand.
+Gujarat had to bear the brunt of their expansion.
+Significantly, during the course of the eighteenth century, the Marathas steadily became the focal point of power relations whose assistance was paradoxically sought both by the Emperor and the numerous disgruntled and ambitious elements within the Mughal bureaucracy who were aspiring for autonomy and independence.
 From marauders, rebels and intruders, they gradually got transformed into potential allies, collaborators and patrons in the province of Gujarat.

-A subtle but important dimension which facilitated the Maratha ascendancy in the province was the sense of complacence, invulnerability and inwardness within the provincial Mughal bureaucracy which was probably engendered in the face of the political stability and unprecedented economic growth experienced during the first half of the seventeenth century.
+A subtle dimension to the Maratha ascendancy in the province was the sense of complacence, invulnerability and inwardness within the provincial Mughal bureaucracy which was probably engendered in the face of the political stability and unprecedented economic growth experienced during the first half of the seventeenth century.
 When the port town of Surat was besieged by Shivaji, the Imperial officials therein were simply not prepared and miserably failed to put up resistance.
-Even during the subsequent period, while the Imperial court at Delhi did show concern towards containing the expansion of the Marathas, the provincial administration proved more or less ineffective and later on, unwilling in containing them.
-An explanation to this sort of response seems to a gross error of judgement on the part of the suba authorities in rightly recognising the seriousness of the problem, which is in striking contrast the Europeans, particularly the English who made adequate preparations for resistance.
+Even during the subsequent period, while the Imperial court at Delhi did show concern towards undermining the expansion of Marathas, the provincial administration proved more or less ineffective and later on, unwilling in containing them.
+This sort of response in the early stages of Maratha incursions could be attributed to an error on the part of the suba authorities in rightly judging the seriousness of the problem.
+In contrast the Europeans, particularly the English appropriately gauged the gravity of the situation and made adequate preparations to resist.
 They effectively adopted both military and diplomatic measures to deal with the Marathas.
-Besides the above mentioned mood of complacency, the notion of the Marathas being a 'rebel robber' and marauders, classed as Ganims in the popular and the Imperial perception which was obsessed with the mystique of 'Timurid' aura and grandeur was a serious misjudgement and proved to be an irreparable flaw.
+Besides the above mentioned mood of complacency, the notion of the Marathas being a 'rebel robber' and marauders, classed as Ganims in the popular and the Imperial perception which was obsessed with the mystique of 'Timurid' aura and grandeur was a serious misjudgment and proved to be an irreparable flaw.